 EE can be quite a pricey network, so do make sure that you consult our best SIM only deals page before you decide on your SIM.
 Sometimes retailers throw handsome cashback offers into the mix as a sweetener.

 EE is the most used network in the UK and took home the Best Consumer Network prize at the 2017 Mobile Industry Awards - so pretty good pedigree, we'd say!

 The reason EE stands out most however, is its 4G speeds.
 It's the fastest network by some distance, and around 50% faster than any of the other three major networks (Vodafone, O2 and Three).

 Are EE SIM only deals cheaper than contract?

 We don't want to sound like a politicians but there is no direct answer to this one.
 Let us sit on the fence by saying, "it can be".

-But EE's SIM only offers are just a little bit too dear to make them worth combining with a handset purchase.
-Fore example, if you were to go with the cheapest EE SIM and combine it with the £599 iPhone 7, you'd be paying in excess of £100 more over two years than the cheapest iPhone 7 deals we've seen.
+But EE's SIM only offers are just a little bit too dear to make them worth combining with a pricey handset purchase.
+Fore example, if you were to go with the cheapest EE SIM and combine it with the £699 iPhone 8, you'd be paying around the same over two years as the cheapest iPhone 8 deals we've seen.
 But again, it may be a different case when the smartphone discounts start dropping on Black Friday 2017.

 Can I keep my old number?